boazsegev/iodine/README.md

 ## Mr. Sandman, write me a server

-Girls love flowers, or so my ex used to keep telling me... but I think code is the way to really show that something is hot.
+Girls love flowers, or so my ex used to keep telling me... but I think code is the way to really show that something is hot!

 I mean, look at this short and sweet echo server - it's so elegant I could cry:

 ```ruby